Backlund Transformations for Darboux Integrable Differential Systems: Introduction

-B\"acklund transformations have a long and distinguished history in the study of integrable differential equations.
-From the geometric viewpoint of exterior differential systems theory, two differential systems $\CalI_1$ and $\CalI_2$, defined on manifolds $M_1$ and $M_2$, are said to be related by a B\"acklund transformation if there exists a differential system $\CalB$ on a manifold $N$ and maps
+While B\"acklund transformations have a long and distinguished history in the study of integrable differential equations \cite{goursat:1925a}, \cite{rogers-shadwick:1982}, it nevertheless remains a challenging problem to give systematic methods for their construction.

-which define $\CalB$ as integrable extensions for both $\CalI_1$ and $\CalI_2$.
-Integral manifolds of $\CalI_1$ can then be lifted, by solving ordinary differential equations, to integral manifolds of $\CalB$ which then project by $\bfp_2$ to integral manifolds of $\CalI_2$ and conversely.

 The purpose of this paper is two-fold:

 {\bf [i]} to show that B\"acklund transformations can easily be constructed using the general theory of symmetry reduction of exterior differential systems; and

 {\bf[ii]} to prove that this symmetry approach to B\"acklund transformations leads to a very general, yet precise, understanding of B\"acklund transformations for Darboux integrable differential systems.